microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 You can <a href="https://kubernetes.io/docs/tutorials/kubernetes-basics/" target="_blank">learn much more about Kubernetes here</a>.
 We're using the Azure Kubernetes Service (AKS) in this workshop, and <a href="https://aksworkshop.io/" target="_blank">they have a great tutorial here</a>.

-In SQL Server big data clusters, Kubernetes is responsible for the state of the SQL Server big data clusters; Kubernetes builds and configures the cluster nodes, assigns pods to nodes, and monitors the health of the cluster.
+In Big Data Clusters for SQL Server, Kubernetes is responsible for the state of the BDC; Kubernetes builds and configures the cluster Nodes, assigns Pods to Nodes,creates and manages the Persistent Voumes (durable storage) and manages the operation of the cluster.

-(You'll cover the storage aspects of Kubernetes clusters in a moment.)
+(You'll cover the storage aspects of Kubernetes clusters in more detail in a moment.)

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Familiarize Yourself with Kubernetes using minikube</b></p>

-To practice with Kubernetes, you will use an online emulator to work with the minikube platform.
+To practice with Kubernetes, you will use an online emulator to work with the `minikube` platform.

 <p><b>Steps</b></p>
 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><a href="https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-interactive/